w3c/publ-a11y/extended-descriptions/explainer-extended-descriptions.md

 ## Alternatives considered

 - `<details>`: native HTML, but problematic in EPUB due to pagination and inconsistent support.
-- `longdesc`: rejected due to historical misuse and lack of adoption.
+- `longdesc`: rejected due to historical misuse, lack of adoption, and removal from HTML and EPUB specifications.
 - `rel:"doc-extended-description"`: could provide additional context but is not considered by assistive technologies.

 ## Accessibility, Internationalization, Privacy, and Security Considerations